zeplintwo/Star_Citizen_Zeplin_TARGET_Profile/README.md

 ## Features of script:

-Switchable throttle maps ingame 3 presets controlled by ‘flaps’ 6 different profiles in script.
+-Switchable throttle maps ingame 3 presets controlled by ‘flaps’ 6 different profiles in script.
-Switchable joystick maps ingame 3 presets controlled by ‘Autopilot’ Full lock/unlock & open/close from one button depending on ‘shift’ pinky button.
+-Switchable joystick maps ingame 3 presets controlled by ‘Autopilot’ -Full lock/unlock & open/close from one button depending on ‘shift’ pinky button.
-Flight assist pulse or lock.
+-Flight assist pulse or lock.
-Flight brakes pulse or lock.
+-Flight brakes pulse or lock.
-Chaff/flare toggle with same button launch
+-Chaff/flare toggle with same button launch
-Missile lock and fire from same button.
+-Missile lock and fire from same button.
-Full six axis thrusting.
+-Full six axis thrusting.
 For and Aft are more of a bump then actual ‘thruster’ like Elite has.
-Three position comms External application, Local Ingame, Global Ingame.
+-Three position comms External application, Local Ingame, Global Ingame.
 Selectble from throttle pinky switch.
-Full power management from joystick
+-Full power management from joystick
-Full shield control from joystick
+-Full shield control from joystick
-Major target selection direct from joystick
+-Major target selection direct from joystick
+-and more...

 ---
 ## Thrustmaster links to TARGET Software